gabedeva/gabedeva/README.md

 - 👋 Hi there, my name is Gabriel Obafisile and it's nice to meet you. 👋
-- 🌱 I’m currently learning nodeJS, microservices and typeScript.
+- 🌱 I’m a nodeJS Developer, with microservices and typeScript.
 React REDUX.
 - I'm a geek, love constantly learning, and passionate about IT.
 - 👀 I’m interested in software engineering, Crypto and Networking.
 - 📫 How to reach me obafisilegabriel@gmail.com